A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Comprehensive Review

 \subsubsection{Regularizer}

-LeCam \cite{tseng2021lecam} uses two moving average values to track $D$'s prediction for real and generated images, denoted by $\alpha_R$ and $\alpha_F$, respectively.
+LeCam \citep{tseng2021lecam} uses two moving average values to track $D$'s prediction for real and generated images, denoted by $\alpha_R$ and $\alpha_F$, respectively.
 Then the distance between the $D$'s prediction for real (fake) images and $\alpha_F$ ($\alpha_R$) is decreased by adding a regularizer to prevent overfitting.
-Analysis in \cite{tseng2021lecam} shows that this regularizer enforces WGAN \cite{arjovsky2017wasserstein}/ BigGAN\cite{brock2019biggan} to minimize the LeCam-divergence which is beneficial for GM-DC.
-Reg-LA \cite{hou2023regularizing} uses a similar idea to regularize the label-augmented GANs discussed in Sec. \ref{ssec:review_dataaugmentation}.
-DIG \cite{fang2022diggan} shows that the discriminator gradient gap between real and generated images increases when training GANs with limited data, and adds this gap as a regularizer to prevent this behavior.
-MDL \cite{kong2022mdl} addresses the pre-training free few-shot image generation by adding a regularizer that aims to keep the similarities between the latent codes in $\mathcal{Z}$ space and corresponding generated images in image space.
+Analysis in \citet{tseng2021lecam} shows that this regularizer enforces WGAN \citep{arjovsky2017wasserstein}/ BigGAN\citep{brock2019biggan} to minimize the LeCam-divergence which is beneficial for GM-DC.
+Reg-LA \citep{hou2023regularizing} uses a similar idea to regularize the label-augmented GANs discussed in Sec. \ref{ssec:review_dataaugmentation}.
+DigGAN \citep{fang2022diggan} shows that the discriminator gradient gap between real and generated images increases when training GANs with limited data, and adds this gap as a regularizer to prevent this behavior.
+MICGAN \citep{zhai2024micgan} observed the mutual information (MI) decay issue in high-resolution uGM-1, therefore, it proposed to explicitly optimize the MI between the features of each layer.
+CHAin \citep{ni2024chain} revisits batch normalization (BN) for training GANs under limited data, and suggests replacing the conventional centering of BN with zero-mean regularization and leveraging Lipschitz continuity constraint \citep{gouk2021regularisation} for the scaling part of the BN.
+MDL \citep{kong2022mdl} addresses the pre-training free few-shot image generation by adding a regularizer that aims to keep the similarities between the latent codes in $\mathcal{Z}$ space and corresponding generated images in image space.
+DFMGAN \citep{duan2023few} proposes the first defect generation approach with limited data.
+In the first training stage, StyleGAN2-ADA \citep{karras2020ada} is trained on defect-free images.
+Then, in the second stage, defect-aware layers are added on top of it to generate the defect masks and fuse the defect features to the main backbone.
+A variant of mode-seeking loss \citep{mao2019mode} is proposed as a regularizer to encourage the generation of different defects for similar objects.